 \subsection{Constructing $\ta$ over $\R$}

 \

 We now imitate the construction of $\tau$ above to construct $\ta$ and prove \Cref{thm:ta}.
-The key point to note is that in descending $\G_m$ from $\C$ to $\R$ there are two forms to consider.
-Thus, while the roots of unity $\zeta_n$ do not lie in
+The key point is that there are two forms of $\G_m$ over $\R$.
+While the roots of unity $\zeta_n$ do not lie in

-the other form of $\G_m$ over $\R$ which is the ``algebraic circle'', $Q$, given by $\{x^2 + y^2 = 1\}$ has
+the other form of $\G_m$ over $\R$ (which is the ``algebraic circle'', $Q$, given by $\{x^2 + y^2 = 1\}$) has